 Q: Who can attend the presentations?

 A: All registered attendees and investors have full access to the company presentations at this event.
-For companies who purchase webcasting, links will be made available on the BIO Investor Forum site.
+For companies that purchase webcasting, links will be made available on the BIO CEO & Investor Conference site.
 Please note, there are no day passes or special exceptions made for individuals or companies looking to attend a particular company's presentation.